-The Radically Simple Guide to: The Power of Linux in Web3
+The Radically Simple Guide to: Developer Tools and Resources

-Written By Cartesi Foundation
+Written By Marketing Unit

 What happens when there’s a disagreement in optimistic rollups like Cartesi Rollups?
 Cartesi has designed a novel way to leverage the base layer's security with a public good called Dave.
 It’s an improvement upon common designs for dispute resolution systems or fraud-proof protocols that need to balance safety, settlement delay, and costs while being permissionless — that is, allowing anyone to participate.